 America is a great land and lures immigrants worldwide, yet record numbers of U.S. citizens and permanent residents are giving up their citizenship or residency.
-For all the immigrant arrivals there's an increasing trickle the other direction too.
-And this year that trend is up by at least 33% from the previous high in 2011.
+For all the immigrant arrivals the trickle the other direction is increasing.
+The number is still small, with the "published" expatriates for the quarter 630 for the last quarter of 2013.